azat-co/practicalnode/chapter11/chapter11.md

     exit $RETVAL

-The `init.d` script above was borrowed from this [GitHub gist](https://gist.github.com/nariyu/1211413) (<https://gist.github.com/nariyu/1211413>).
+The preceding `init.d` script was borrowed from this [GitHub gist](https://gist.github.com/nariyu/1211413) (<https://gist.github.com/nariyu/1211413>).
 For more info on `init.d`, see this detailed [tutorial](http://www.novell.com/documentation/suse91/suselinux-adminguide/html/ch13s04.html) (<http://bit.ly/1lDkRGi>).

 Serving Static Resources Properly with Nginx
 ============================================

+Adding static web servers is optional but recommended.
 Although, it’s fairly easy to serve static files from Node.js applications, and we can use `sendFile` or Express.js static middleware, it’s a big no-no for systems that require high performance.
-In other words, this step is optional but recommended.
+Let Node.js apps handle interactive and networking tasks only.

-The best option is to use [Nginx](http://nginx.org/) (http://nginx.org), [Amazon S3](http://aws.amazon.com/s3/) (http://aws.amazon.com/s3) or CDNs, e.g., [Akamai](http://www.akamai.com/) (http://www.akamai.com) or [CloudFlare](https://www.cloudflare.com/) (https://www.cloudflare.com), for the purpose for which they were specifically designed, i.e., serving static content, and let Node.js apps handle interactive and networking tasks only.
-This tactic decreases the load on Node.js processes and improves the efficiency of your system.
+For serving static content, the best option is to use [Nginx](http://nginx.org) (<http://nginx.org>), [Amazon S3](http://aws.amazon.com/s3) (<http://aws.amazon.com/s3>) or CDNs, e.g., [Akamai](http://www.akamai.com) (<http://www.akamai.com>) or [CloudFlare](https://www.cloudflare.com) (<https://www.cloudflare.com>).
+This is because these technologies were specifically designed for the task.
+They will allow to decrease the load on Node.js processes and improves the efficiency of your system.

 Nginx is a popular choice among development operations engineers.
 It's an HTTP and reverse-proxy server.
 To install Nginx on a CentOS system
-(v6.4+), type:
+(v6.4+), type and run the following shell command:

     sudo yum install nginx